simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 ### User Interface of Windows OS

-The user interface (UI) of the Windows operating system (OS) plays a crucial role in providing a seamless and intuitive experience for users.
+The user interface (UI) of the Windows operating system (OS) plays a crucial role in providing a smooth and intuitive experience for users.
 It encompasses various elements and features that allow users to interact with the system and perform tasks efficiently.

 **Start Menu:** The Start menu is a central hub in Windows OS, providing quick access to applications, settings, and files.
 It allows users to launch programs, search for files, and access system utilities.